yehoshuadimarsky/bcpandas/README.md

   * If there is a NaN/Null in the last column of the dataframe it will throw an error.
 This is due to a BCP issue.
 See my issue with Microsoft about this [here](https://github.com/MicrosoftDocs/sql-docs/issues/2689) .
   * Bcpandas attempts to use a delimiter that is not present in the dataframe.
 This is because BCP does __not__ ignore delimiter characters when surrounded by quotes, unlike CSVs - see [here](https://docs.microsoft.com/en-us/sql/relational-databases/import-export/specify-field-and-row-terminators-sql-server#characters-supported-as-terminators) in the Microsoft docs.
 Therefore, if all possible delimiter characters are present in the dataframe and bcpandas cannot find a delimiter to use, it will throw an error.
     * Possible delimiters are specified in `constants.py` .
-* Currently the STDOUT stream from BCP and SqlCmd is not asynchronous.

 ## Background
 Reading and writing data from pandas DataFrames to/from a SQL database is very slow using the built-in `read_sql` and `to_sql` methods, even with the newly introduced [`execute_many`](https://pandas.pydata.org/pandas-docs/stable/user_guide/io.html#io-sql-method) option.
 For Microsoft SQL Server, a far far faster method is to use the BCP utility provided by Microsoft.
 This utility is a command line tool that transfers data to/from the database and flat text files.